 But the pelvis is also a girdle through which the infant head must pass.
 The picture above, taken from the Cambridge Encyclopedia of Human Evolution (M H Day, P88), shows (left) the pelvis of a female chimpanzee, (centre) that of "Lucy" - a fossil australopithecine - and (right) that of a modern woman.
 In each case, the infant's head is shown emerging at the time of birth.
 It shows how relatively more difficult it was for the infant australopithecine's head to pass through his mother's pelvic girdle.
 The change in pelvis shape needed for upright walking, running and self-defence had made it difficult to give birth to a big-headed child.
 In the australopithecines, brain size was of the same order as in chimpanzees.
 Any increase in brain and therefore infant head size would have made births even more difficult.

 Lucy's bigger-brained successors (of the new genus Homo) probably evolved two solutions to this problem.
-One was for the infant to be born at an earlier and more helpless stage of foetal development, when the head was smaller.
+One was the solution the semi-bipedal marsupials had adopted, though to a much more extreme degree - for the infant to be born at an earlier and more helpless stage of foetal development, when the head was smaller.
 Jennifer Worth, in her autobiographical Call the Midwife, comments on this: